OscarAstua29/SRE_PATH/WebServer/README.md

         sudo systemctl restart nginx

-##4-Open your browser and write que dns of you react-demo file
+##4-Open your browser and write the ip host 192.168.56.10
+Now if you can see the react app, everyting is ok, congrats.